 Debbie also held the position of Education Councillor coordinating the Schools Workshop Education Day, which invited schools from the ACT and surrounding regions to participate in beef cattle, sheep, wool, alpacas, goats and poultry judging, parading and microphone skills.
 Both voluntary positions.

-Besides running the Cattle Council office, including the human resources and supervision of the accounts, Debbie organises the Cattle Council quarterly board and consultative committee meetings, accommodation and catering plus is PA/EA to the President and CEO.
+Besides running Cattle Council office, Debbie organises Cattle Council quarterly board and consultative committee meetings, accommodation and catering plus is PA/EA to the President and CEO.